matthewtodd/zmk-config/README.md

 - Added a layer for the [Sturdy][sturdy] keyboard layout!
 Colemak-DH is a very sensible default, but I'm curious what I might learn from other experimental layouts like this.
+- Added a QWERTY layer so friends can test-drive the keyboard more easily.

 ## Things I might try someday

-- Adding a QWERTY layer so I can let friends test-drive the keyboard more easily.
 - Exploring non-momentary layer switching, since my thumbs get a little fatigued holding layer switches down.